awsdocs/amazon-ecs-developer-guide/doc_source/create-service-console-v2.md

-# Creating a service using the new console<a name="create-service-console-v2"></a>
+# Creating a service using the console<a name="create-service-console-v2"></a>

-You can create an Amazon ECS service using the new console\.
+You can create a service using the console\.

-Consider the following when you use the new console;
+Consider the following when you use the console:
-+ Currently, the new console supports only the **Rolling update** \(`ECS`\) deployment type\.
++ Currently, the console supports only the **Rolling update** \(`ECS`\) deployment type\.
 To use any other deployment type, switch to the classic console\.
-+ Currently, the new console supports only the **Target tracking** scaling policy\.
++ Currently, the console supports only the **Target tracking** scaling policy\.
 To use step scaling, switch to the classic console\.
++ Currently, the console supports only the **Replica** service type\.
+To use the Daemon service type, switch to the classic console\.
 + There are two compute options that distribute your tasks\.
   + A **capacity provider strategy** causes Amazon ECS to distribute your tasks in one or across multiple capacity providers\.
   + A **launch type** causes Amazon ECS to launch our tasks directly on either Fargate or on the Amazon EC2 instances that you have manually registered to your clusters\.